-An impressive player for a low price that's like 5 devices in 1 – boombox, Bluetooth speaker, FM radio, and U-disk-CD player.
+An impressive player for a low price.
+It's 5 devices in 1: boombox, Bluetooth speaker, FM radio, and USB drive/CD player.
 Boasts a slim, attractive design that can be mounted on the wall.

 Remote doesn't have very long range.
-Doesn't have a CD changer.
 Sound is just okay.
 A bit challenging to set up, especially if you aren't very tech-savvy.

 You never have to worry about biased recommendations because we don’t accept promotional items from manufacturers.
 Instead, we work with our own team of experts to establish the key criteria for the items we’re considering, and we then test out some of the top products to make sure we know them inside and out.